nhbusch/poshutils/README.md

   git pull
 ```

-iThen, create a link from the PowerShell user directory to the installation directory
+Then, create a link from the PowerShell user directory to the installation directory

 ```powershell
   cmd /c mklink /j (Split-Path $PROFILE -Parent) path\to\repo\poshutils